 It's the time of year when I start fretting about what I am going to do with my teenagers all summer.
 If I leave it to them, they will waste hours, days, even weeks watching TV and playing video games.
 When they were younger, I sent them to camp.
 But most camps are geared toward younger kids.
 My daughter Ava (14) is too young to get a job yet most of the camps she once liked are no longer open to her.
 Fortunately, I saw an opportunity in something she said recently.

 It’s an awesome dream.
 If your job is also play, you'll never work a day in your life.
-I know she will need some serious STEM (Science, Technology, Engineering, and Math) skills to work at these places.
+I know she will need some serious STEAM (Science, Technology, Engineering, Art and Math) skills to work at these places.
 In fact, increasingly it looks as if she will need those skills to get work anyplace.
 So even if this dream evaporates like many of her previous childish aspirations (princess, jaguar, international spy), I still want her to have those skills.

 I sat down with Ava to peruse the Web site and ask her "professional" opinion about whether the camp looked like a fun thing for girls her age.

-We found one! iD Tech Camps are weeklong summer tech programs where ages 7-17 engage in STEM education on universities around the country.
+We found one! iD Tech Camps are weeklong summer tech programs where ages 7-17 engage in STEAM education on universities around the country.
 She honed in one that would help her - one day - turn her love of photography and blogging on Tumblr into a lucrative career.
 And since this camp takes place on a college campus that she considers a "dream school," she will get a taste for college life there at the same time.
 Win!
 Win!
 I signed her up.

 Now I have to figure out how to pay for it.
 But I'm feeling pretty good about my day.
 I just took care of two summer's worth of camp planning, helped my daughter take a big step toward her dreams, and wrote this blog post.
 How's your day going?

 Resources for finding a STEAM Summer Camp for your Teen: